Saturday, 12 November 2016

 Is there a link with Alzheimer's?

-The parts that are affected appear to be different from those affected by early AD, and the team found no indication of a link between menopausal brain deficits and AD."Brain fog" and forgetfulness have sometimes been attributed to job stress and the need to multitask, rather than menopausal transition.
+The parts that are affected appear to be different from those affected by early AD, and the team found no indication of a link between menopausal brain deficits and AD.

 The current study confirms other findings suggesting that menopause, and more specifically, estradiol, may play a role.